dynamsoft-docs/document-normalizer-docs-mobile/programming/maui/user-guide.md

 ## Build Your Document Scanner App

-Now you will learn how to create a ScanDocument using Dynamsoft Capture Vision MAUI SDK.
+Now you will learn how to create a simple document scanner app using Dynamsoft Capture Vision MAUI SDK.

 >Note:
 >
-> - You can get the similar source code of the ScanDocument app from the following link
+> - You can get the similar source code of the simple document scanner app from the following link
 >   - [C#](https://github.com/Dynamsoft/capture-vision-maui-samples/tree/main/DocumentScanner/AutoNormalize){:target="_blank"}.

 ### Set up Development Environment